~ Dedicated to Genessa Kealoha

 As I read the plaque’s brief summary of her life and death, I remember that I saw signs earlier for Kenel and Fort Manuel.
 I mentally add that to my itinerary for later today or early tomorrow.

-I return to Fort Yates and seek his original burial site, which is still perhaps the current site of his remains.
-Stories of his reinterment elsewhere are still in dispute.
-I find the monument on the east bank of the Missouri River, just off Sitting Bull Ave on a wide gravel path that runs north along the river through a tiny park.
+I return to Fort Yates and seek Sitting Bull’s original burial site, which is still perhaps the current site of his remains.
+Stories of his reinterment elsewhere, which I mentioned earlier, are still in dispute.
+I find the monument on the east bank of the Missouri River, just off Sitting Bull Ave on a wide gravel path that runs north from here along the river through a tiny park.
 I read the plaque, look around, then sit and think.
 Two Native women walk by, talking and picking up litter from the grounds.
-One of the women comes to me and greets me.
+One of the women approaches and greets me.
 We each tell what brings us here and where we’re from.
 She’s lived here for most of her life, as has her shy friend.
-She smiles at me and moves off to continue her task, taking no part in the conversation.
-She tells me what she knows of the story of Sitting Bull and of his possible reburial, and about local landmarks.
+That friend smiles at me and moves off to continue her task, taking no part in the conversation.
+The woman who greeted me tells me what she knows of the story of Sitting Bull and of his possible reburial, and about local landmarks.
 She points out an area where the sage grows thickly.
 It’s used for sweat lodges by the men and just to crush and breathe in the scent by women because, she says, the men can handle breathing in the smoke but the women can’t ‘well, you know, because we’re women’.
 I smile inwardly.
 She has a very sturdy appearance, like she’s spent her life outdoors and working hard, and seems able to hand more physically than most women and men I know.

 Sources and information: